BernardoChomboAlvarez/BernardoChomboAlvarez.github.io/_projects/05-06-2023-ArmandoHernándezTCRUZI.md

 This project aims to develop a genetic detection system for *Trypanosoma cruzi* (Chagas disease) through CRISPR-Cas12a machinery.
 My work consisted in the assessment of the designed LAMP primers for the samples amplification as well as the assessment of the sgRNAs for the CRISPR-Cas12a detection.
 For this project I have developed miscelaneous Python programs for this project, these can be found with the **Miscelaneous** tag inside this page.

-- Project page
+- Project's page
-- Project repository
+- Project's GitHub repository